-2.23 Open-Door Policy
+2.28 Open-Door Policy

-The Organization is committed to maintaining a positive, pleasant environment, and an open-door policy.
-All employees are encouraged to provide input and suggestions concerning the overall operations and programs of the Organization, via appropriate communication channels (following the Chain of Command).

-We operate in an open-door manner.
-All input from employees will be considered and can be presented without fear of retaliation.
+The organization is committed to maintaining a positive, pleasant environment, and an open-door policy.
+All employees are encouraged to provide input and suggestions concerning the overall operations and programs of the organization, via appropriate communication channels.
+All input from employees will be considered and should be presented without fear of retaliation.

-2.24 Outside Employment
+2.29 Outside Employment

 There are times when employees have the opportunity or the need to simultaneously hold another job position with separate employers at one time.
-It is important that another job position does not interfere in any way with an employee's primary job position with the Organization.
+It is important that another job position does not interfere in any way with an employee's primary job position with the organization.